ello/wtf/_posts/about/09-08-2015-ello-dictionary.md

 **Chronological:** The way posts are displayed on Ello: the most recent post or comment is always shown first.
 Ello doesn’t use manipulative algorithms that control what you see (see Algorithm, above).

-**Container:** A section of the Omnibar with text, images, video, or audio.
+**Container:** A section of the omnibar with text, images, video, or audio.
 Organize your posts quickly by dragging and reordering containers (see Omnibar, below).

 **[Community](https://ello.co/wtf/resources/community-directory/):** An account that serves a group of people on Ello who share a common interest.